Program Features

 1. Distinguished university

-The University of Pennsylvania is a highly selective Ivy League university that has been ranked 4th among all US universities in the Wall Street Journal/Times Higher Education College Rankings.
+The University of Pennsylvania is a highly selective Ivy League university that has been ranked 4th among all US universities in the Wall Street Journal and Times Higher Education college rankings.

 2. Innovative and structured curriculum

-This one-year, skill-based graduate professional degree program provides nine carefully constructed, well-integrated courses that help train you to become an ethical, effective, entrepreneurial leader.
+This one-year, skill-based graduate professional degree program provides eight carefully constructed, well-integrated courses that help train students to become an ethical, effective, and entrepreneurial leaders.

 3. Diverse faculty and affiliates

-Faculty come from a range of countries—Bangladesh, China, India, the US, and others—most of whom speak more than one language, and are leaders in their fields—government, non-profits, social entrepreneurship, consulting, etc.
+Faculty come from a range of countries—Bangladesh, China, India, the US, and others—and most speak more than one language.
+They are leaders in their fields—among them, government, nonprofits, business, social entrepreneurship, and consulting.

 4. Leadership and problem-solving

-Working in a cohort setting, you conduct research projects and work on real-world problems as individuals, group members, and as a class.
+Working in a cohort setting, students conduct research projects and work on real-world problems as individuals, group members, and as a class.

 5. Supportive and dynamic community

-In addition to the I-MPA advisor, each I-MPA student also interacts at regular intervals with the I-MPA faculty members and senior staff members.
+In addition to communicating with their I-MPA advisor, each I-MPA student also interacts regularly with the I-MPA faculty members and senior staff members.